ArmJo/Geeetech-A10-TMC2209-UART/README.md

 You can find a lot more information on the [Marlin documentation](https://marlinfw.org/docs/hardware/tmc_drivers.html).

 I don't use sensorless homing so I can not tell you how to use it.
+You can find my configuration with BLTouch [here](https://github.com/Jonas2903/Marlin-Geeetech-A10-TMC2209-UART-BLTouch).

 4. Now it is time to flash the firmware.